 All guests will be required to comply with safe distancing practices and guide directives for safety while on the tour.

 All registered guests will be required to provide a face mask for themselves and for all people in their party.
 While wearing a face mask may not be required by law, we require each person to have one on hand in the event that it is needed or prudent to use.

-We appreciate your business over the past 20 years.
+We appreciate your business.
 Our success has been due to our loyal customers and dedicated guides.
 With your help and continued patronage, we look forward to shared time on our tours.